These holy men and women of God are so inspiring! 🙌

 “By following his example and asking for his prayers, may we, too, be counted among the blessed in heaven.
 We ask this through Christ our Lord.

-St. Kizito’s feast day is June 3 and is the patron saint of children and primary schools.
+St. Kizito’s feast day is June 3.
+He is the patron saint of children and primary schools.

 “O Glorious Kizito, obtain for us, from our Lord, peace and unity, victor in temptation, comfort in sorrow, strength in adversity, health in weakness and the grace which we earnestly pray for now: